TSL534/Discord-Moderation-Bot/README.md

 # Discord-Moderation-Bot
-A Simpel Moderation for your Server using json instead a Mongo DB
+A Simple Moderation for your Server using json instead a Mongo DB

 1 Make sure to installed node and run it on node 20 / install everything in the package.json file whit nmp i 2 Put your Bot token in the config File